edpackard/bank-tech-test-ruby/README.md

 - aiming to get this finished today: need to implement non-valid input handling; better time freezing; and general refactoring.
 - did some refactoring based on Rubocop's suggestions
 - edge cases handled: account class checks if input Numeric, if it is above 0 (using `positive?`, and if it is a valid currency decimal - i.e. no more than two decimal points)

-Thoughts

-- time freezing in tests could be done better - explore Timecop?
+- have added timecop gem to gemfile and added time freezing to feature test and transaction test - really like timecop - very straightforward